jimtierneysc/tennis-scoreboard-ng/README.md

 * Matches view
     * Click "Score" to show scoreboard for a match.

-#### Scoreboard
+#### Scores

-* Click "Scoreboard" to view and edit scores.
+* Click "Scores" to view and edit scores.
-* Scoreboard view
+* Scores view
     * Select a match from a list.
-    * Use the "menu" to toggle various options
+    * Use the "menu" to toggle various display options
         * Choose the "Keep Score" option to enable scoring